Prenuptial & Postnuptial Agreements

 Kranzler v.
 Kranzler (In re Marriage of Kranzler), 2018 IL App (1st) 171169 (Ill.
 App., 2018), citing Heinrich, 2014 IL App (2d) 121333, ¶ 49 (citing 750 ILCS 10/7(a) (West 2012)).

-First Timers: When couples plan for marriage, they often buy things to feather their nest . . . sometimes they buy the nest, itself.
+First Marriages: When couples plan for marriage, they often buy things to feather their nest . . . sometimes they even buy the nest, itself.
 They also receive gifts -- everything from cars and houses to cups and saucers.
 If those items are purchased before the couple says "I do," however, they're presumed to be non-marital property.
 The divorce law says:

 Disposition of property and debts.